emilieanthony/dentistimo-documentation/README.md

   14. The system should provide the patient with feedback regarding their inputs.
   15. The system should allow the user to search/sort for an appointment.
   16. The system should send a confirmation/rejection message to the user when they make a booking.
-  17. The system should send a confirmation/rejection message to the user when they cancel a booking.
   18. The system should display information about the clinics.

   ## Non-functional requirements